-The Contractor is required to establish a network of providers.
-The Contractor must establish, maintain, and monitor its network in accordance with this Contract and any and all applicable Medicaid Rules and Regulations at the State and Federal level, as well as the Department's policies.
+Contractor must establish, maintain, and monitor its network in accordance with this Contract and any and all applicable Medicaid Rules and Regulations at the State and Federal level, as well as the Department's policies.
 The Contractor may terminate, suspend, sanction, and/or educate providers according to the terms described in its agreements with its network providers, including but not limited to "for cause" terminations, such as access, program integrity, or quality of care issues, as well as "not-for-cause" or "at-will" terminations under authority granted by this Contract.
 The Contractor is not required to offer providers appeal rights except as specified in Section 12.3, 12.4, 12.5, and 12.7 in cases of denied authorization/reimbursement and/or reduced reimbursement.
 The Contractor is permitted to offer additional types of provider appeal rights at the MCO-level of review only.
 Network providers may not appeal termination decisions to the Department.
 The Contractor is required to report on all terminations and credentialing failures to the Department as specified in the MCTM.

-4.1 NETWORK ADEQUACY STANDARDS
+4.1 NETWORK ADEOUACY STANDARDS